EndPointCorp/end-point-blog/2024/08/migration-from-struts1-to-struts2.md

 </struts>
 ```

-In this article, we covered migrating the most skeletal components from Struts 1 to Struts 2 and comparison of several features between them.
-Complete configuration and code migration can be done gradually from Struts 1 to Struts 2 which would involve actions, interceptors, tags and many other details.
-Not that straight-forward but a convention change can be seen easily.
+In this article we covered migrating the most basic components from Struts 1 to Struts 2 and a comparison of several features between each version.
+Complete configuration and code migration from Struts 1 to Struts 2 can be done gradually, which would involve actions, interceptors, tags and many other details.
+Not that straight-forward the patterns and convention changes adopted in Struts 2 becomes clearer as you dive in.